It was fortunate for me that several of my friends had already begun vaping by the time I was looking to switch over from smoking.

 Vaping is Going to Feel Weird

 I mean this in a very literal sense.
-The consistency of vapor being drawn into your lungs is going to be very different from what you’re used to.
+The consistency of vapour being drawn into your lungs is going to be very different from what you’re used to.

-As the majority of smokers utilise a mouth to lung style of drawing, the first thing you’ll probably notice is the lack of a ‘filling’ sensation when you inhale the vapor.
+As the majority of smokers utilise a mouth to lung style of drawing, the first thing you’ll probably notice is the lack of a ‘filling’ sensation when you inhale the vapour.

-This might end up leading to you to drawing way too much at once, or attempting a direct lung inhale when you aren’t ready for it.
+This might end up leading to you drawing way too much at once or attempting a direct lung inhale when you aren’t ready for it.

-While some smokers might end up acclimating easier, the difference in it texture between smoke and vapor might end up tickling your throat.
+While some smokers might end up acclimating easier, the difference in its texture between smoke and vapour might end up tickling your throat.
 Prepare for some coughing, and drink plenty of fluids.

 You’re Going to be Thirsty

 Like smoking, vaping is going to dehydrate you fairly quickly, but the ‘feeling’ is going to be different.
 Propylene Glycol (PG), an ingredient in e-juice, is a hygroscopic liquid.